 Soon, we were all friends on Facebook.
 Shortly thereafter, I discovered that my birth mother and sisters did not share my liberal, democratic political views.
 (I voted for Bernie in the primaries.)
 As a matter of fact, their Facebook feeds were filled with everything I personally think is wrong with America: Confederate flags, Bible verses, “All Lives Matter” rants and sycophantic adoration of Donald Trump.

 Well, then.
-Being raised by a Junior Leaguer and the sister-in-law of a past Junior League president, I remembered my manners and didn’t comment on their posts.
+I remembered my manners and didn’t comment on their posts.
 However, they did not afford me the same courtesy.
 All my pro-Hillary posts generated comments from my mother and one of my sisters, from the mild to the snarky to the outright rude.
 I deleted some of their worst comments and just wrote it off to differing opinions.